espressif/esp-idf/docs/en/api-guides/wifi.rst

 Some limitations need to be considered:

  - The TX antenna can be set to :cpp:enumerator:`WIFI_ANT_MODE_AUTO` only if the RX antenna mode is :cpp:enumerator:`WIFI_ANT_MODE_AUTO`, because TX antenna selecting algorithm is based on RX antenna in :cpp:enumerator:`WIFI_ANT_MODE_AUTO` type.
- - The TX antenna mode or RX antenna mode is configured to :cpp:enumerator:`WIFI_ANT_MODE_AUTO`.
-The auto switching mode is easy to trigger the switching phase, as long as there is deterioration of RF signal.
-This causes in some situation where the RF signal is not stable, the antenna switching will be caused frequently, the total RF performance can't meet expectation.
+ - When the TX antenna mode or RX antenna mode is configured to :cpp:enumerator:`WIFI_ANT_MODE_AUTO` the switching mode will easily trigger the switching phase, as long as there is deterioration of the RF signal.
+So in situations where the RF signal is not stable, the antenna switching will occur frequently, resulting in an RF performance that may not meet expectations.
  - Currently, Bluetooth® does not support the multiple antennas feature, so please do not use multiple antennas related APIs.

 Following is the recommended scenarios to use the multiple antennas: